Calculable/Strategy-Game/README.md

 ### Client-Side Rendering

 We decided to use React for our Client-Side rendering, mainly because it allowed us to distribute the work between the team-members easier.
-That way we had to excactly define our API-Endpoints and how the Backend and the Frontend should Communicate.
+That way we had to excactly define our API-Endpoints and how the Backend and the Frontend should communicate.

 ### Redundance

-Looking at the code in the frontend there seems to be a lot of redundance.
+Looking at the code in the frontend there seems to be a lot of redundancy.
 We decided not to represent our different types of "buildings" in a generic way (for example we have a database table for each type of building instad of a generic table "building").
-For now the functionality for the different types of building is more or less the same which brings some redundance into the code.
-The reason why we accepted some redundancy instead of introducing a new abstraction layer was because we think it might be possible that each type of building will get more indidivual behaviour if the game was developed further.
+For now the functionality for the different types of building is more or less the same which brings some redundancy into the code.
+The reason why we accepted some redundancy instead of introducing a new abstraction layer was because we thought it might be possible that each type of building will get more indidivual behaviour if the game was developed further.

 ### Common UI-Components

 We used a React-"Layout" to define common components that should be visible on more than one page (mainly for the navbar).
 The alternative would have been to copy-paste the common components to each page where they are needed.
-We choose the React-Layout to reduce redundancy, accpeting that the code became a little bit mor compex.
+We choose the React-Layout to reduce redundancy, accepting that the code became a little bit more complex.

 ### Polling vs. Websockets

-The ressources of a user are dependent on the time so we have to refresh the ui every now and then.
+The ressources of a user are dependant on the time so we have to refresh the UI every now and then.
 We could have used Sockets (for example with socket.io) so the server could inform the client about changes.
-We evaluated socket.io but decided against it because we think it would introduce a lot of complexity into our code especially because we use multiple instances of our service and a load balancer which makes it even harder to maintain an persitant connection between the server and the client (we wanted to have stateless services).
+We evaluated socket.io but decided against it because we think it would introduce a lot of complexity into our code especially because we use multiple instances of our service and a load balancer which makes it even harder to maintain an persistent connection between the server and the client (we wanted to have stateless services).
 Instead we decided that the client (frontend) polls the server every 10 seconds.
 This solution has the disadvantage that it is not very performant because the server has to do the same calculation over and over again when sometimes there is not even a new result.
 This solution would also not scale very well if there were many users playing at the same time but it sould work fine for our use-case.
 Because we use React, the frontend is only repainted if there is a change in the data.

 ### Bootstrap Grid System vs. CSS Grid

-We display the types of buildings in a grid.
-As we already use Bootstrap we could have used the Boostrap Grid System to display the responsive grid but we decided to use the build-in CSS grid to be too more independant from bootstrap and because we thought that CSS Grid was easier to use for our use-case.
+We displayed the types of buildings in a grid.
+As we already use Bootstrap we could have used the Boostrap Grid System to display the responsive grid but we decided to use the built-in CSS grid to be more independant from bootstrap and because we thought that CSS Grid was easier to use for our use-case.

 ### CSS Normalize vs. CSS Reset